Proven-Paradox/shaper-system/Handbook.md

 ##### Boon Splitting
 If a character's Boon magnitude matches or exceeds the sum of both dice, both may be re-rolled.

-> Billy Baggins is sniping an enemy and has Boon +5.
+> Billy Baggins is sniping a foe and has Boon +5.
 He rolls a 3 and a 1.
 His Boon level is higher than both dice combined, so he may re-roll both.
 He gets a 9 and a 4, resulting on (9 + 4) 13 plus his modifier for a much stronger hit.

 > As a counter example, Jonny aims a gun and takes a shot that has Boon +2.
 He rolls the dice and gets 1 and 2.
 This is not enough to re-roll both dice, so he chooses to re-roll the 1 and gets a 4.
 His final result is (2 + 4) 6, plus any modifiers.